Mormon folklore

+The Seagull Monument located in front of the Salt Lake Assembly Hall on Temple Square.

 Mormon folklore is a body of expressive culture unique to members of the Church of Jesus Christ of Latter-day Saints (LDS Church) and other sects of Mormonism.
 Mormon folklore includes tales, oral history, popular beliefs, customs, music, jokes, and material culture traditions.
 In folklore studies, Mormons can be seen as a regional group, since the core group of Mormon settlers in Utah had a common religion and had to modify their surroundings for survival.
 This historical regional area includes Utah, Southeastern Idaho, parts of Wyoming and eastern Nevada, and a few towns in eastern Arizona, southern Alberta, northwestern New Mexico, southern Colorado, and northern Chihuahua, Mexico.

 Verbal lore for Mormons includes stories that missionaries tell each other to encourage adherence to mission rules.
 Members tell stories about Mormon pioneers, The Three Nephites, and unseen benevolent spirits to bolster their faith.
 In pioneer times, folk songs alternately praised and punished prominent leaders like Brigham Young.

 Common customs for Mormons include reciting conversion narratives, which is especially common during fast and testimony meeting.
 Married members also commonly tell how they were inspired to choose their spouse, and some women with children recount that a vision of a future child inspired them to have more children.
 In the Mormon regional area, creative date invitations are a common way for teenagers to ask each other out.
 Pioneer Day is a state holiday in Utah, where members patriotically celebrate their religious predecessors.

 Pioneer handicrafts were inspired by the many cultures that came together in Utah.
 Handicrafts were initially a necessity, and pioneers developed techniques to adapt their skills to the materials on hand.
 Later, the Relief Society promoted handicrafts as improving mental health.
-Along with quilting and needlework, pioneers also made Hair jewellery, human hair wreaths, and silk thread.
+Along with quilting and needlework, pioneers also made hair jewelry, human hair wreaths, and silk thread.
 Towns in the Mormon regional area have a unique combination of features, including unpainted barns, irrigation ditches, wooden moveable hay derricks, and Lombardy poplars as wind breaks.
 Tombstones in this area commonly depict clasped hands or a Mormon temple.
 Mormon fundamentalists have different folklore from Latter-day Saints.
 They draw on their shared heritage of experience in government raids to unify them, and enjoy folk dancing.